armollica/TableShaper/README.md

 There are two renaming methods.
 The default method is to provide a comma-separated list of column name assignments of the form: new = old.
 All other columns are retained.
-You can explicitly set this method with the `-a, --assign` flag.

 ```bash
 # Rename GEOID to id and STATE_FIPS to fips.